-Many creatives find the wintertime not conducive to photography or videography and for some, it may have been months since picking up the camera.
-This time, I want to look at some ways to save time and increase your success.
+Many creators find the wintertime not conducive to photography or videography and for some, it may have been months since picking up the camera.
+With the spring flowers already starting to bloom in some areas, let’s look at some ways to get back in the game and make even better content.

 Figure 1: A LensPen.
 Easy as pie.

 I say to all my students that if you don’t have gaffer tape in your bag, you are missing a key accessory.
 Gaffer tape comes in black, white and a green that is allegedly chroma key green but really isn’t.
 Get a roll of black, and then tear off several strips 8 to 12 inches long.
 Gaffer tape leaves no residue and can be reused several times.
 I tape strips to the upper legs of my tripod, and inside the lid of my camera bags.
 I will also wrap strips around the outside of my lens hoods where it fits.
 This way, I always have gaffer tape with me, without having to carry the entire roll.
 Gaffer tape can be used to hold things in place, as well as out of the way, in a non-destructive manner while you make images.

 Figure 2: The Creative’s best friend; gaffer tape